 by Adams Glass Co.
 1880s.

-DIAMOND OPTIC in Amberina
+DIAMOND OPTIC in FLINT Amberina

 By New England Glass Co. ca. 1884.